 cgi-bin route that apache can use to store script and the file context for HTML in the screenshot below

 The cgi-bin and the HTML context are different, if you mistakenly mismatch them it will never work, because what SELinux does is to check if a source context has the required permission to the target context of the particular route, if it does not, then it is automatically denied.
-In summary, rules are created to match source context types with target context types in SELinux.
+In summary, rules aid matching source context types with target context types in SELinux.

 We changed the default document directory from /var/www in apache to /web and created a document in the index.html with the word “hello from techdirectarchive this is being served from /web”.
-We used elinks to test the process of changing the default HTML directory to /web and check the document that was added with index.html with the link below
+In addition, we tested the process of changing the default HTML directory to /web and checked the added document with index.html using elinks.

-Selinux detected the change and it was served accordingly
+Selinux detected the change and served it accordingly